can-till-lever/nodestar/README.md

 special datatypes uuid and cidr, so is not portable to other SQL implementations.
 Wt's ORM library used for defining and building the schema.

-Prepopulating ipaddress tables with some common reservations.
+Pre-populating ipaddress tables with some common reservations.

 Added the Wt wrapper so can now start creating some user interface stuff.